Aiden-Ross-Dsouza/Natural-Language-Processing-IvLabs/image_caption_generation/README.md

 ## Introduction to Image Captioning

 Image captioning is the task of generating descriptive text for images.
-Initially, it was tackled using rule-based and retrieval methods, but these were limited and inefficient.

-With the rise of deep learning, image captioning has seen a major shift.
-Modern methods use Convolutional Neural Networks (CNNs) to extract image features and Recurrent Neural Networks (RNNs) to generate text, leading to more accurate and flexible results.
+Early image captioning methods used template-based approaches, keyword mappings, and bag-of-words models, often resulting in rigid captions.
+Semantic models applied handcrafted rules to interpret object interactions, while probabilistic graphical models aimed to link visual features with text.
+Despite these innovations, captions frequently lacked depth and context before the advent of deep learning.

 This repository focuses on these advanced neural approaches to image captioning.